Covid-19 Sanitary use and Practices

 Clean Common Surfaces- Especially in the Kitchen and Bathroom

 At home practice routine cleaning of frequently touched surfaces.
 Focus especially in your kitchen and bathroom as these rooms harbor the most germs.
 Commonly used areas to clean often, include for example: tables, doorknobs, light switches, handles, desks, toilets, faucets, sinks, and countertops).
 Use household cleaners and EPA-registered disinfectants that are appropriate for the surface, following label instructions.
+Other areas experts say should get a good cleaning include:

 Remote controls, game controllers, keyboards, computer mice, cell phones and landlines, and hand railings, along with any other objects you touch on a regular basis.
 If you’re still going into work elevator buttons and shared cutlery/utensils are a concern.